-If you don’t already know the answers to these questions, you can perform a survey to collect data about the community and audience over the phone, door-to-door, or by using focus groups.
-Once you know your competition and whom you are hoping to target, you can start developing goals, determining resources, pinpointing problems, and prioritizing actions.
+If you don’t already know the answers to these questions, you can perform a survey to collect data about the community and audience over the phone, door-to-door or by using focus groups.
+Once you know what you’re against and whom you are hoping to target, you can start developing goals, determining resources, pinpointing problems and prioritizing actions.

-We also encourage our nonprofit organizations to perform a SWOT (strengths, weaknesses, opportunities, and threats) analysis as part of a needs assessment.
+Next, perform a SWOT (strengths, weaknesses, opportunities and threats) analysis.
 Determining these key insights will help you formulate your new marketing strategy.

-What you write under these two sections will help you to look internally at your organization to figure out what it is you’re capable of doing and where there’s room for improvement.
-Your strengths can include things that make your initiative unique, your experience and knowledge, and the quality and reputation of your organization.
+What you write under these two sections will help you look internally at your organization to figure out what you’re capable of doing and where there’s room for improvement.
+Your strengths may include things that make your initiative unique, your experience and knowledge, and the quality and reputation of your organization.

-When it comes to the weaknesses section of your SWOT, you should incorporate areas that need the most work.
-This could include a gap in skills, staffing issues, or motivational problems throughout your organization.
-From determining your weaknesses you’ll be able to fix any issues within your nonprofit, and ensure that your staff is motivated and involved.
+When it comes to the weaknesses section of your SWOT, incorporate areas that need the most work.
+This may include a gap in skills, staffing issues or motivational problems throughout your organization.
+By determining your weaknesses, you’ll be able to fix any issues within your nonprofit and ensure that your staff is motivated and involved.

-Once you have narrowed your initiative’s focus, determined your target audience, and performed a SWOT analysis, you will be able to confidently determine if your initiative is of great need in the community.
-If there isn’t a need for your initiative, you’re able to start over without having invested too much time, work, or money into something that would have been unsuccessful.
-If there is a need for your nonprofit’s program, you’ll be able to get right to work!
+Once you have narrowed your initiative’s focus, determined your target audience and performed a SWOT analysis, you will be able to confidently determine if your initiative is of great need in the community.
+If there isn’t a need for your initiative, you’re able to start over without investing too much time, work or money into something that would have been unsuccessful.
+But, on the other hand, if there is a need for your nonprofit’s program, you’ll be able to get right to work!

 Like any good business, a nonprofit should never start a new service without determining if there’s an actual need for it.
 A good needs assessment will help ensure your initiative’s eventual success and support your organization on its way to achieving its goals.